Fortune in the Middle of the Funnel (MoFu)

 How to know more about my MoFu Subscribers?

-Any marketer would classify their total audience into different segments and layers according to the recency of the subscriber and their behavior (how often do they visit your website and how far do they go; either by going to the same page for several times, adding to the cart or buying).
-You will absolutely not act the same for everyone.
+Any marketer would classify their total audience into different segments and layers according to the recency of the subscriber and their behavior (For example: How often do they visit your website and how far do they go; either by going to the same page for several times, adding to the cart or buying).
+You – as a marketer – will absolutely not act the same and will not display the same ads or content for everyone alike.

-Some you will put a display Ad, Some on social media ( Facebook, Instagram, Twitter, Linked In), others on emails or web push notifications
+For Some you will put a display Ad, Some on social media ( Facebook, Instagram, Twitter, Linked In), others on emails or Web Push Notifications.

-So retargeting your prospects, needs you cautious because, if you overwhelm them you are losing them with brand fatigue.
-Be attentive to the ratio or the ways you use to retarget your audience and not lose them.
+Be attentive to the ratio or the ways you use to retarget your audience.

 Google analytics will be a tool that you will obviously have to use to track your e-commerce performance.